 Fees, finance and scholarships

 Every year we award numerous non-repayable scholarships to UK, EU and international students on the basis of academic excellence, personal circumstances or economic hardship.
-For full details, visit our scholarships website.

 The University is committed to helping students develop and enhance employability and this is an integral part of many programmes.
 Specialist support is available throughout the course from Career and Employability Services including help to find part-time work while studying, placements, vacation work and graduate vacancies.
 Students are encouraged to access this support at an early stage and to use the extensive resources on the Careers website.